A Dual Method For Backward Stochastic Differential Equations with Application to Risk Valuation

 It is well known that for small $\Delta$, the error of this Euler scheme is $\mathcal{O}\big(\Delta^\frac{1}{2}\big)$.
 Since $\tilde{X}^{t_i,x}_{t_{i+1}}$ is a normal random vector, streamlined calculation of the risk measure is possible.
 Denoting by $\Nc$ a standard normal random vector with independent components, we can simplify the calculation of the risk measure in \eqref{tildeV} as follows:

 Observe that the same normal random vector $\Nc$ is used in both terms of this expression.

-\begin{rem} Our earlier assumption of time-homogeneity of $g$ is barely a restriction after discretization, because $g$ can be piecewise $\alpha$-H\"older continuous between the grid points.
-As long as the risk aversion does not change abruptly, the numerical method developed can be easily adapted to the case of a time-dependent driver. \end{rem}
+\begin{remark} Our earlier assumption of time-homogeneity of $g$ is barely a restriction after discretization, because $g$ can be $\frac{1}{2}$-H\"older continuous between the grid points.
+As long as the risk aversion does not change abruptly, the numerical method developed can be easily adapted to the case of a time-dependent driver. \end{remark}